LittleLadySunshine/resumeWorking/README.md

 # Resume

 This application is built with an Ember-cli front-end and a Rails back-end.
-This app also uses a mailer (through a Sendgrid API) which sends out emails to users who fill-out a contact form.
+This app also uses a mailer (using SendGrid's Services) which sends out emails to users who fill-out a contact form.

 ## Prerequisites